 The Bartram's hairstreak butterfly has been observed during every month on Big Pine Key and ENP; however, the exact number of broods appears to be sporadic from year to year (Salvato and Hennessey 2004; Salvato and Salvato 2010b).
 Baggett (1982) indicated the Bartram's hairstreak butterfly seemed most abundant in October-December.
 Salvato and Salvato (2010b) encountered the subspecies most often during March to June within ENP.
 Land (pers. comm.
 2012) has noted the subspecies to be most abundant in the spring and summer months.
 One of the earliest reports of Bartram's hairstreak phenology from Big Pine Key was provided by Schwartz (1987) who encountered the subspecies only during April, November and December, despite an extensive annual survey.
-Subsequent research by Hennessey and Habeck (1991), Emmel et al. (1995) and Minno and Minno (2009) reported occurrences of Bartram's hairstreak on Big Pine Key during 1-week periods in July 1997 and January 1998, respectively, suggesting the species can occur in high numbers during any season if suitable habitat and conditions are present.
-Since 2010 on Big Pine Key, Anderson has found them most active when temperature is consistently near 80°F, which can occur at any time of year (Anderson pers. comm.
+Subsequent research by Hennessey and Habeck (1991), Emmel et al. (1995) and Minno and Minno (2009) reported occurrences of Bartram's hairstreak on Big Pine Key throughout the year with varying peaks in seasonal abundance.
+Salvato (1999) recorded 92 and 36 adult Bartram's hairstreak on Big Pine Key during 1-week periods in July 1997 and January 1998, respectively, suggesting the species can occur in high numbers during any season if suitable habitat and conditions are present.
+Since 2010 on Big Pine Key, Anderson has found them most active when temperature is consistently near 80°F, which can occur at any time of year (Anderson pers, comm.
 2012).